In this article, I will explain the similarities and differences between Arabic and Turkish and provide insights only a Turkish local would know.

 4.1 Latin Alphabet makes Turkish easier to read

 Turkish is easy to read.
 The Turkish language uses the Latin alphabet and nearly the same sounds as the original Latin language.

 Anyone who knows how to read Latin, Spanish, or Italian can easily read Turkish with a few hours of practice.

 Unlike English, Turkish is always read as it’s written.
 Even English is harder to read because words are not always pronounced as they are written.

-On the other hand, writing and reading in the Arabic alphabet is an art on its own.
+On the other hand, I believe writing and reading in the Arabic alphabet is an art on its own.

-Turkish and Arabic grammar structures of both languages are equally distant from European languages, but Arabic is more similar to European languages because of its articles, gender, and sentence structure.
+Turkish and Arabic grammar structures of both languages are equally distant from European languages, but Arabic is more similar to European languages.

-The Turkish grammar structure is also very different from Latin languages, yet Turkish has fewer irregularities.
-Turkish grammar has straightforward rules.
+The Turkish grammar structure may be very different from Latin languages, yet Turkish has fewer grammatical irregularities than Arabic.

-Still, Turkish only has one main dialect (Istanbul dialect), which is understandable by all Turkish speakers.
-You do not need to learn local dialects to use Turkish.
+Turkish has one main dialect, the Istanbul dialect, which is understandable by all and spoken by the majority.
+You do not need to learn the local dialects to use Turkish.